I’m Satoru, Chief Radical Doodler at Doodle Unlimited.

 One simple doodle can help us think thoroughly, encourage discussion, and explore a new opportunity.
 Its potential is unlimited — and this thought made me come up with the name of this website, “Doodle Unlimited.”

 The following is a quick overview of my doodling work.
 You can also see my entire portfolio here or from the top menu of this website.
-If you have any inquiries or request for commission work, please feel free to contact me.

 Being devastated by my own failure, I decided to go back to drawing, the favorite thing in my childhood – more story here – and it is now a vital part of my daily creative practice.
 I post Doodle Card every day on my Instagram page.